How to Hire a Commercial Construction Contractor

 3. Check references.

-Potential contractors with nothing to hide will be more than willing to provide you with a list of references.
+When it’s time to hire a commercial construction contractor, remember that a good contractor will have nothing to hide.
+They should be eager to provide you with a list of references.
 When you are checking references, make sure to ask about things that are important to you:

 • Did they arrive on time?